onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "In order for a world-around democracy to prosper, world society must learn how to prosper." - [R. Buckminster Fuller](https://www.azquotes.com/quote/716551)

+> "It is a bit embarrassing to have been concerned with the human problem all one's life and find at the end that one has no more to offer by way of advice than 'Try to be a little kinder.'" - [Aldous Huxley](https://www.goodreads.com/quotes/9861-it-is-a-bit-embarrassing-to-have-been-concerned-with)

+> "In the end ... success or failure will come down to an ethical decision, one on which those now living will be judged for generations to come." - [Edward O. Wilson](https://www.goodreads.com/quotes/150248-in-the-end-success-or-failure-will-come-down)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Complexity Economics